ros-hybrid-behaviour-planner/so_data/README.md

 gradientnode(.py)
 ------------------
-Node enabling to send artificial gradients in the environment.
+Class `EnvironmentGradients` stores a list of gradients which should be present in the environment.
-Gradients can be specified in the list in method get_gradient(index) and set via the gradient launch file.
+The list can be updated via ROS service and therewith other nodes can hand over a list of gradients which is required for the application.

-The spreading frequency can be set (`ros.Rate()`) via the launch file too.
+An EnvironmentsGradients object is used in the ROS node included in module gradientnode.

-There are two methods included which are purely for convenience.
+It spreads all gradients stored in the gradients variable being a part of class EnvironmentGradients.
-The first one is the `create_gradient(...)` method allowing to create a soMessage by specifying the required parameters and setting defaults for the rest.
+The spreading frequency can be set via the launch file.

-The second method is `get_gradient(index)` which returns a gradient list based on the index position handed over.
+Method `create_gradient(...)` is icluded for convience.
-New gradient lists can be added to the currently available set and the method can be used in other files, e.g. in main.py of the swarm_behaviour package to draw the gradients in the turtlesim environment.
+It allows to create a SoMessage by specifying required parameters and using the default ones otherwise.

 topicgradienttf(.py), posegradienttf(.py), posestampedgradienttf(.py)